mintproject/mic/docs/usage-add-model.md

 ```
 The `add` command guides you through adding new model metadata.

-The `load` command allows you loading an existing json file with the model metadata.
+The `load` command allows you to load an existing json file with the model metadata.

 ### Adding a new model